 Jockel received important impulses in masterclasses, amongst others with Peter Gülke, Neeme Järvi, Paavo Järvi and Benjamin Zander.
 Especially Reinhard Goebel was important for his artistic development as a conductor within the past few years.

-"… one of the most suggestive music theatre performances…”
+"… one of the most suggestive music theatre performances in a long time."

 Karl Harb, Salzburger Nachrichten

-As a composer Oscar Jockel obtained a commission from the Stiftung Mozarteum to compose the opera “Lob des Schattens” that was staged in Salzburg by Karoline Gruber (stage director; Wiener Staatsoper).
-Formations and artists such as the Ensemble Interface, NAMES (New Art and Music Ensemble Salzburg), the oenm (Österreichische Ensemble für Neue Musik) or Alina Pogostkina and Sarah Christian have performed his compositions in Germany, Austria, Netherlands, Finland, Serbia and Italy.
-He wrote the music for several theatre productions such as for the Schauspielhaus Salzburg and the Theater im Kunstquartier.
+As a composer Oscar Jockel obtained a commission from the International Stiftung Mozarteum for his opera Lob des Schattens, which has been staged in Salzburg by Karoline Gruber in 2018.
+2019 he won the first prize of the Bruckner Composition Competition for Organ which has been initiated by the Brucknerhaus Linz and the Anton Bruckner Privatuniversität.
+Formations and artists such as the Ensemble Interface, NAMES (New Art and Music Ensemble Salzburg), the oenm (Österreichische Ensemble für Neue Musik) or Alina Pogostkina and Sarah Christian have performed his compositions in his home country and abroad.

-He received scholarships and prizes from the German Parliament as an ambassador in the United States, from the city of Regensburg, from the “Kai-Uwe von Hassel Stiftung” as well as from the Royal Northern School of Music in Manchester.
+He received scholarships and prizes from the German Parliament Deutscher Bundestag as a cultural junior ambassador in the United States, from the city of Regensburg, from the Kai-Uwe von Hassel-Stiftung as well as from the Royal Northern College of Music in Manchester.